-This document explains how to install APM's .NET Framework agent and .NET Core agent on Azure Service Fabric.
-This is not the same as installing the Infrastructure integrations for Microsoft Azure.
+This document explains how to install the .NET agent for Azure Service Fabric.
+Note: this is not the same as installing the Infrastructure integrations for Microsoft Azure.

 In most cases, installing the .NET agent in an Azure Service Fabric environment can be performed using the standard install procedures for either Windows or Linux.
 This document highlights some alternate ways you can install the agent.

 You will need to ensure the agent gets installed on all nodes in your cluster.
 To monitor multiple nodes, you may want to integrate the install into your deployment process.

 If you're using containers in your Service Fabric environment, see the install instructions for Docker.

 You can also install the agent in a Service Fabric environment using NuGet.
 NuGet is often a good option for developers because the agent gets deployed along with your application.
 Though, using NuGet requires some manual installation procedures.
 See Install with NuGet.

 Install using NuGet

 To install the .NET agent using NuGet: